Core Rules

 When an obstacle can’t be resolved by a single roll, you can use a progress clock - a circle divided up into segments - to track ongoing effort or the approach of impending trouble.
 The more complex the problem, the more segments in the clock.

-As a general rule of thumb, each level of risk or effect is equivalent to one “tick” of the clock.
+As a general rule of thumb, each level of risk or effect is equivalent to one “tick” of the clock (so two ticks are the default).
 Clocks should always reflect the fiction, though, not the other way around.
 Don’t be afraid to throw a half-filled clock away if the players come up with a clever plan to overcome an obstacle in one fell swoop.

 You can also use progress clocks to represent long-term goals and projects that the player characters might wish to undertake, or to track ongoing background events and the passage of time.
 For example, you might use a clock to count down to the next Event Roll.